Brian Braddock

-Brian Braddock is a fictional superhero appearing in British and American comic books published by Marvel Comics.
+Brian Braddock is a superhero appearing in British and American comic books published by Marvel Comics.
 Created in 1976 by writer Chris Claremont and artist Herb Trimpe, with later contributions from Alan Moore and Alan Davis, he first appeared in Captain Britain Weekly #1.
 He is the first character in publication to use the Captain Britain moniker, later adopting the title Captain Avalon.

 As Captain Britain, Brian was empowered by the legendary magician Merlyn and his daughter Roma and assigned to be the champion of the British Isles and its peoples, as well as the defender of Earth-616 as a member of the multiversal Captain Britain Corps.
 Following his corruption by Morgan le Fay, his twin sister Betsy reclaimed the mantle of Captain Britain, with Brian taking up the moniker Captain Avalon as defender of Avalon.